Stunts (video game): Release

+Stunts was released in 1990 for MS-DOS compatible operating systems and was published in the United States by Broderbund.
+It was Distinctive Software's first game to be published by the company.
+When looking for distributors in other territories, the game had to be renamed as Broderbund had the rights to the name Stunts.
+While promoted under the title Skid Marks, the game was eventually released as 4D Sports Driving in European markets.
+Distinctive Software chose the latter title as they had a game titled 4D Sports Boxing (1991) which they used as the basis for the 4D Sports Driving title.
+4D Sports Driving was based on the version 1.1 of Stunts, which featured a few minor tweaks.
+The game was later ported to the Amiga, FM Towns and NEC PC-9801.

 The Amiga version was published in 1992 by Mindscape under the name 4D Sports Driving (version 1.2).
-SFX and music are played with sampler instead of FM synthesis or PC speaker.
+SFX and music are played with samples instead of FM synthesis or PC speaker.

 The PC-9801 version was titled 4D Driving (version 1.0) and was published by Electronic Arts Victor in 1993.
 Due to PC-9801 limitations, this version had the music synthesized and title and menu graphics changed from the previous platform's releases, although the gameplay remained mainly the same.

 FM Towns version is also named 4D Driving (version 1.0) and was also published by Electronic Arts Victor in 1993.
 Due to FM Towns capacities, music has been changed and improved, and new songs added.
 Title page and menu graphics are also modified, close to PC-9801 version but with better graphics.
 In FM Towns version, the opponent's photos has been changed, and Bernie Rubber character is replaced by Masahiko, a Japanese guy.
 His dedicated track remains the same as Bernie's track.

+While working on a library for the Sega Genesis system, Pickell applied the library to convert Stunts to work on the video game console.
+He said there was no plans to actually publish the game for the system and that he would want to make the frame rate better if they were ever planning to publish it.